We raised the bar - CenterFlow, the clear #1!

 Will these fit mDo the bars fit my bike?y bike?

 •CenterFlow connections have been carefully optimized to fit the widest variety of applications possible

 •WILL fit stock risers on most popular bikes

 •WILL fit with all handguard styles, to our knowledge

 •will NOT fit bar clamps that are one-piece solid "bridged" on the underside

-How do I force the air out of the handlebars?
+Do I need to bleed the air out of the bars?

 So, to answer the question, just run the bike up to temp with the valve to the bars open, then top up the coolant level in the radiators.
 As always, be sure to follow your owner's manual, this includes keeping an eye on the coolant level after each ride too.